andrew-grischenko/BraintreePaymentsPCF/README.md

 ## Install and Use

-Before you begin, create a [Braintree Sanbox account here](https://www.braintreepayments.com/au/sandbox) – it’s free for testing purposes.
+Before you begin, create a [Braintree Sandbox account here](https://www.braintreepayments.com/au/sandbox) – it’s free for testing purposes.
 You will need it to facilitate the payments.

 ### Import as a solution package